 Needless to say that when speaking of Chinese ceramics the terms used for "porcelain" and "earthenware" are frequently used in a way that the

 Glazed Ming storage jar

 Tang Sancai or other early Sancai wares were often made with white clay, but they were fired at lower temperatures than normal porcelain.
-Therefore, it is doubtful whether they should fall into the porcelain or the earthenware category (see table below).
+Therefore, it is doubtful whether they should fall into the porcelain or the earthenware category, below.

 Some of the green/greenish glazed pottery wares (Celadon) are also frequently called porcelain in Chinese, though they are really glazed earthenware.
-Then there are the Longquan ceramics which are categorized as porcelain but actually have a light gray clay body - normally, that is.
-There are Longquan items with white clay body too.
-The different colors were usually caused by (1) the color of the locally mined clay and, (2) the degree to which the clay was refined (impurities removed).
+Then there are Longquan ceramics which are categorized as porcelain but actually have a light gray clay body - normally, that is.
+There are also Longquan items with a snow white clay body.
+The clay color would usually usually have been defined by (1) the color of the locally mined clay and, (2) the degree to which the clay was refined (impurities removed).
 Iron content would make a clay gray.

 Some collectors use a simple way of categorizing ceramics: any ceramic body of high density with a high ringing tone is classified as porcelain.
-However, this is a bit too simplified a definition, it seems.
+However, this is a bit too simplified a definition, it would appear.